cdalitz/hough-3d-lines/README.md

   Class implementing Algorithm 2 (Hough Transform) of the IPOL paper

 - `sphere.[h|cpp]`
-  Class implementating the direction discretization as described in section 2.2 of the IPOL paper
+  Class implementing the direction discretization as described in section 2.2 of the IPOL paper

 - `vector3d.[h|cpp]`